DavidHe1127/birds-supply-portal/README.md

 This app aims at providing a platform for suppliers to provision/manage their products.

 ### How to run the app

+#### Install Dependencies
-* You need clone [Birds Supply Server](https://github.com/DavidHe1127/birds-supply-server) and run it on the side.
+* You need clone [Birds Supply Server](https://github.com/DavidHe1127/birds-supply-server) and run it in the terminal.
-* After install app-level dependencies via `npm i` you also need to install [get-graphql-schema](https://github.com/graphcool/get-graphql-schema) to fetch latest schema from the server.
+* After install app-level dependencies via `npm i` you also need to install [get-graphql-schema](https://github.com/graphcool/get-graphql-schema) globally to fetch latest schema from the server.

 ### TODOs
 * Add authentications (login, logout done to do signup)